2222-09-23

 Usersnap is the most comprehensive and easy-to-use customer feedback tool for websites, as well as web and mobile apps.
 Apart from collecting quantitative feedback with a selection of ratings like NPS, stars, thumbs up/down, or emoji faces, you can also collect visual feedback through screenshots and screen recordings.
 Users can take screenshots and screen recordings within your web and mobile application.
 From there, they can annotate with comment boxes, arrows, and drawings.

-The user feedback button is fully customizable to fit your website design and branding.
+The feedback button is fully customizable to fit your website design and branding.
 The platform includes a comprehensive feedback analysis dashboard to review feedback items, sentiment analysis, and CSAT index/NPS performance.

 Usersnap banner describing visual feedback USP